Podmežakla Hall

 Podmežakla Hall (Dvorana Podmežakla) is an indoor sporting arena located in Jesenice, Slovenia.
-It is the home of the HDD Jesenice ice hockey team.
+It is the home of the HD Jesenice ice hockey team.
 It is also the site of the Triglav Trophy, an annual international figure skating competition held each spring.
 The name Podmežakla (literally 'below Mežakla') is derived from its location on the southwest bank of the Sava Dolinka, directly below the Mežakla Plateau.